Seven Essential Life Skills

 - Keep a planner or calendar to keep track of deadlines.
 Create your own deadlines for tasks that don’t already have them.
 Putting a due date on something makes you more likely to complete the task.
 Check the planner every night, and create a list of all the tasks that you hope to accomplish the next day.

-Although there is no way to prepare for every situation that life hurls at you, these skills will further prepare you to overcome life’s obstacles.
+Although there is no way to prepare for every situation that life hurls at you, these essential life skills will further prepare you to overcome life’s obstacles.